Eddie Fiola: Career in BMX

-In 2010 he takes part in the old school reunion at Woodward West camp in California.
-He is riding Faction 22" BMX bikes and part of their test team.
+In 2010 he took part in the old school reunion at Woodward West camp in California.
+He was riding Faction 22" BMX bikes and was a part of their test team.

 In 2011, he appeared on the front cover of Classic BMX Magazine issue 6 with an interview inside.

-In 2012, he is a performer in Gale Webb Extreme Sports and Air Shows in California.
-He launches his own website.
+In 2012, he was a performer in Gale Webb Extreme Sports and Air Shows in California.
+He launched his own website.

-In 2013, he launches his own frame and handlebar combo called the EF|Proformer, limited to 250 sets.
+In 2013, he launcheed his own frame and handlebar combo called the EF|Proformer, limited to 250 sets.

 Personal life

 Fiola married Mindi Neill on his birthday in 1991.
 They have one daughter named Audrey.
 On December 14, 2021, Fiola announced his biography was in the works and the book was being written by lifelong fan and author Billy Henrickle.
 In September 2023 a documentary film on Fiola’s life went into production with filmmaker Billy Henrickle producing and directing the film.